pub struct ConcurrentRunner<Config> { /* private fields */ }Expand description

 and its join fails.
 Per-file processing errors raised by the

-user-supplied callbacks are surfaced through the callbacks
+user-supplied callback are surfaced through the callback

-themselves, not through this Result.
+itself, not through this Result.